nixworks/public/news/2017/12/6/the-new-york-metropolitan-museum-of-art-is-brought-to-reply-to-an-online-petition-signed-by-thousands-of-people-the-museum-refuses-to-stop.md

 ### [2017-12-6](/news/2017/12/6/index.md)

 # The New York Metropolitan Museum of Art is brought to reply to an online petition signed by thousands of people.
-The museum refuses to stop displaying a Balthus painting, "Thrse rvant".
+The museum refuses to stop displaying a Balthus painting, "Therese revant".

 New York&#39;s Metropolitan Museum of Art has refused to remove a 1938 painting by the artist known as Balthus that depicts a young girl in what some are saying is a sexually suggestive pose.